 Years later I found out that my new knot was not new and that I had simply re-invented an existing knot, which appears elsewhere under two different names:

 I'm humble enough to admit that I wasn't the first to invent this knot.
-Perhaps I was simply the first to give it a meaningful name? ("Double Slip Knot" doesn't sound very secure!)
-I have no egotistical desire for you to use that name for any reason other than that it better describes the knot's true purpose and is easy to remember.
+Perhaps I was simply the first to give it a meaningful name?
+Let's face it, “Double Slip Knot” doesn't sound very secure!
+I have no egotistical desire for you to use my preferred name for any reason other than that it better describes the knot's true purpose – and is easy to remember.

 For me, this knot will always be an “Ian's Secure Shoelace Knot” to remind me of how I (re)-invented it on my own.